 In order to derive more accurate PA trends, all the figures below were plotted with PA the operating frequencies much wider then just 7 – 24 GHz range.
 More detailed technology-specific plots (e.g. PAE vs. Psat, or Psat vs. frequency) can be found in [11].

-Based on the analysis of the achievable Psat trends over the 7 – 24 GHz range, the saturated output power maximum trend values for 7.125 GHz and 24.25 GHz from [11] were listed in table 5.4.1-1.
+Based on the analysis of the achievable Psat trends over the 7 – 24 GHz range, the saturated output power maximum trend values for 7.125 GHz and 24.25 GHz from [11] were listed in table 5.4.1-1, further extended with additional extrapolated values.
+It may be noted here that trend of SiGe BiCMOS PA in figure 5.4.1-1 is limited to 10 GHz frequency.
+If the trend line is extrapolated down to 7 GHz then Pout of 36 dBm is expected.

 Table 5.4.1-1: Maximum trend values of the saturated output power